All Episodes

 If we'd have done those two things, there wouldn't be an ISIS today.

-Well, in 2012, Hillary Clinton said that arming rebels would be arming Al-Qaeda.
+Well, in 2012, Hillary Clinton said that arming rebels would be arming al-Qaeda.

 She said it was not viable.

-The same guy that Panetta's talking to two years later.
+She said that to 60 Minutes Scott Pelley, the same guy that Panetta's talking to two years later.

-Arming those rebels would be like arming Al Qaeda.
+Arming those rebels would be like arming al-Qaeda.

 That's not viable.

-What are we gonna arm them with?
+What are we going to arm them with?

-And against what, she said when pressed in a CBS interview about why the Obama regime wasn't giving the Syrian rebels weapons to help them in their fight against Bashar Assad.
+She said, when pressed in a CBS interview about why the Obama regime wasn't giving the Syrian rebels weapons to help them in their fight against Bashar Assad.

-You're not gonna bring down tanks.
+You're not going to bring down tanks.

-That's not that's not gonna happen.
+That's not going to happen.

 So maybe at the best you can smuggle in, you know, automatic weapons.